SConsul/Global_Convolutional_Network/README.md

 ### Loss Function

 A linear combination of Soft Dice Loss, Soft Inverse Dice Loss, and Binary Cross-Entropy Loss (with logits) is used to train the model end-to-end.
-The best performance was obtained by weighing the three criteria at 50:25:25 (respectively)
+The best performance was obtained by weighing the three criteria at 0.25:0.5:0.25 (respectively).

 #### Binary Cross-Entropy Loss (with logits)